First time fishing? What you need to know

 - If you’re going fishing in tidal waters, you need a Tidal Waters Sport Fishing Licence, issued by DFO

-- If you catch halibut, chinook salmon, and lingcod you must record your catch on your fishing licence
+- If you catch halibut, chinook salmon, and lingcod you must record your catch on your fishing licence or in the National Recrational Licencing System interface.

 - If you’re going fishing in fresh waters for salmon, you need a BC Recreational Freshwater Fishing Licence, issued by the Province of British Columbia